U.S. Senate election results: Murray, Smiley advance in WA

-U.S. Sen. Patty Murray, a Democrat seeking a sixth term, led Republican challenger Tiffany Smiley in primary election results Tuesday, with most counties reporting.

-Murray and Smiley will face off again in the November general election, with issues like abortion rights and inflation likely to animate their debates.
-The Associated Press declared the primary settled Tuesday night, predicting Murray and Smiley would advance.
+U.S. Sen. Patty Murray will face Republican challenger Tiffany Smiley in the November general election, with issues like abortion rights and inflation likely to animate their debates.

+Murray, a Democrat seeking a sixth term, led Smiley by about 22 percentage points in primary election results Tuesday night, with all counties reporting.

+The Seattle Times and The Associated Press quickly called the race for Murray and Smiley.

-Murray received 55% of the votes counted so far in the statewide race, while Smiley claimed 32%.
+Murray received 54% of the votes counted in the statewide race, while 32% went to Smiley, according to Washington Secretary of State’s Office data.
 More primary votes will be counted in the coming days.

+“I’m grateful to all of the voters who have placed their trust in me to be their voice in the Senate,” Murray said in a statement after Tuesday’s results were reported, warning that Republicans like Smiley are trying to “undermine our rights and our democracy.”

+Also in a statement, Smiley’s campaign said the results “leave no doubt that Washington’s voters have decided it is time for a change,” describing the GOP candidate as an alternative to “six more years of Patty Murray’s failed policies and hyper partisan politics.”

 There were 18 candidates on the ballot, but Murray and Smiley received all the attention in Washington state’s nonpartisan, top-two primary.
 Their respective parties lined up behind them and no other candidates in the contest raised much money.